Vice-President (Administration) and University Registrar

 Faculty means a formal grouping of academic programs, schools, disciplines, centres, or any combination of these, drawn together for educational purposes and/or administrative efficiency and convenience.

-School means a formal grouping of academic and non-academic staff, physical facilities and equipment, which is aggregated in order to conduct courses identified with specific professions or disciplines.
+School means a formal grouping of academic and professional staff, physical facilities and equipment, which is aggregated in order to conduct courses identified with specific professions or disciplines.
 Schools are responsible for teaching, consulting, research and community service, and for associated academic support activities.

 Division is a formal grouping of a number of departments and/or independent sections drawn together for the purpose of coordinating activities and for administrative efficiency and convenience.
 A division is characterised by complexity of operation and responsibility for the provision of a wide range of administrative and/or educational support services.